 Why aren't coffee cups recyclable, if cartons are?

-Joan B. of Chicago asks:
+Joan of Los Angeles asks:

-Cartons are recyclable in Chicago because there are paper manufacturers who want the strong, white fibers that are sandwiched in between the plastic layers.
+Cartons are recyclable in most major cities including Los Angeles, Chicago, and Austin, because nearby paper manufacturers want the long, strong, white paper fibers sandwiched in between the carton's plastic layers.

-Those high-quality fibers are used to make new recycled paper products and building materials.
+Those high-quality fibers are used to make new high-quality recycled paper products.
 Cartons have only become widely recycled in the past few years.
-Thanks to processing advancements and industry collaboration through The Carton Council, more than 60% of the country now recycles cartons.
+Thanks to processing advancements, and industry collaboration through The Carton Council, more than 60% of the country now recycles cartons.

-Put the caps back on.
+Put caps back on.
 On their own, plastic caps won’t get recycled because they’re too small to get properly sorted.

 Don’t flatten cartons.
 Flat cartons can be misidentified by the sorting machines as paper and wind up in the wrong place.

 Why Coffee cups aren’t recyclable

 Paper coffee cups are generally coated only on the inside of the cup so any ink on the outside of the cup soaks into the fibers.
 That means cups must be sorted out and treated with an additional process to remove the ink from the fibers.

 And that takes extra processing, energy, and expense.